-Number Description 3.1 Articles of the Company.
-3.2 Amended and Restated By-laws of the Company.
-10.1 Lease, dated as of 2001, by and between the Company and Discovery Parks Incorporated, as amended through July 1, 2014.(1) 31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a).
+Exhibit Number Description 31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a).
 31.2 Certification of Chief Financial Officer pursuant to Rule 13a-14(a).
 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C Section 1350.
 32.2 Certification of Chief Financial Officer pursuant to 18 U.S.C Section 1350.
-101 The following financial statements from the Company's Quarterly Report on Form 10-Q for the quarter ended September 30, 2014, formatted in XBRL: (i) Statements of Cash Flows, (ii) Statements of Operations, (iii) Statements of Comprehensive Income (Loss), (iv) Balance Sheets, and (v) Notes to Financial Statements, tagged as blocks of text and including detailed tags.
+101 The following financial statements from the Company's Quarterly Report on Form 10-Q for the quarter ended March 31, 2015, formatted in XBRL: (i) Statements of Cash Flows, (ii) Statements of Comprehensive Income (Loss), (iv) Balance Sheets, and (v) Notes to Financial Statements, tagged as blocks of text and including detailed tags.

-- (1) Incorporated by reference to Exhibit 10.14 of our Registration Statement on Form S-1 filed with the Securities and Exchange Commission on September 10, 2014. - The Certifications attached as Exhibits 32.1 and 32.2 that accompany this Quarterly Report on Form 10-Q are not deemed filed with the Securities and Exchange Commission and are not to be incorporated by reference into any filing of Xenon Pharmaceuticals Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date of this Form 10-Q, irrespective of any general incorporation language contained in such filing. - Pursuant to Rule 406T of Regulation S-T, the Interactive Data Files in Exhibit 101 hereto are deemed not filed or part of a registration statement or prospectus for purposes of Sections 11 or 12 of the Securities Act of 1934, as amended, are deemed not filed for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, and otherwise are not subject to liability under those sections.
+^{} The Certifications attached as Exhibits 32.1 and 32.2 that accompany this Quarterly Report on Form 10-Q are not deemed filed with the Securities and Exchange Commission and are not to be incorporated by reference into any filing of Xenon Pharmaceuticals Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date of this Form 10-Q, irrespective of any general incorporation language contained in such filing.

+^{} Pursuant to Rule 406T of Regulation S-T, the Interactive Data Files in Exhibit 101 hereto are deemed not filed or part of a registration statement or prospectus for purposes of Sections 11 or 12 of the Securities Act of 1933, as amended, are deemed not filed for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, and otherwise are not subject to liability under those sections.